TheOnlyRoxion/inmoov_ros/README.md

  - pose:  migrate pose module to pyqt4
  - headdemo:  migrate headdemo module to pyqt4
 ### Package list:
-These are the Packages that have been installed on my Maschine most should be installed during the setup guides and tutorials for installing Moveit, ROS-Kinetic.
+These are the packages that have been installed on my PC most should be installed during the setup guides and tutorials for installing Moveit, ROS-Kinetic.

 apt-get: